leram84/layer.Cake/README.md

 (I just wanna dark theme this thing and move on!)

 Ok, SUPER simple.
-1) Copy and paste the contents of [Default.css](https://github.com/leram84/layer.Cake/blob/master/Live/Default.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon), and then edit the 7 colors with your own hex codes.
+1) Copy and paste the contents of [Default.css](https://github.com/leram84/layer.Cake/blob/master/Live/Default.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon).
+2) Edit the 7 colors with your own hex codes....
+Let me say that again.
+EDIT THE 7 COLORS WITH YOUR OWN HEX CODES.
+If you need help choosing colors I highly recommend you check out [coolors.co](https://coolors.co/).
 2) That's it... seriously, you're all done!
 You're probably gonna want to go eat some cake now :)

 | Pros  | Cons |